NO TWO JOBS ARE THE SAME.

 Every job is different.

-And I’m not just talking about jobs that are obviously different - like construction vs. accounting.
+And We're not just talking about jobs that are obviously different - like construction vs. accounting.

 Jobs in the same field are different too.

 Take a sales job for example.
 From one sales job to the next...

 - Who it's being sold to varies

 - How complicated the sales process is varies